or4/frontend-end-interview/code-writing-principles.md

 ## SOLID

-## Firstly

-It's about OOP.
 SOLID Principles strive to reduce the change of modules to their addition and removal.

 ## SRP: The Single Responsibility Principle